danielnorberg/auto-matter/README.md

 As the constructor and builder is generated, we need some way of adding these checks.
-To verify these more complex type constraints, annotating a method with `@AutoMatter.CheckInvariant` allows asserting on complex type constraints.
+To verify these more complex type constraints, annotating a method with `@AutoMatter.Check` allows asserting on complex type constraints.

-The method annotated with `@AutoMatter.CheckInvariant` will be called from the constructor when all fields have been assigned and all null checks have been performed.
+The method annotated with `@AutoMatter.Check` will be called from the constructor when all fields have been assigned and all null checks have been performed.